chiron-fonts/chiron-sans-hk/README.md

 A [Pro version](https://github.com/chiron-fonts/chiron-sans-hk-pro) of the font, which integrates the full glyph set of Adobe’s [Souce Sans 3](https://github.com/adobe-fonts/source-sans), is also available.

-Please visit the [main website](https://chiron-fonts.github.io/chiron-sans-hk/)(in Chinese) for more information and an online preview.
+Please visit the [main website](https://chiron-fonts.github.io/chiron-sans-hk/) (in Chinese) for more information.
 The website is typesetted using the webfont build of Chiron Sans HK Pro, and there is a online preview function for you to test the font out with your desired text.

 ## Download